Your complete HRMS RFP guide (with free HRMS RFP template)

 As we’ve already mentioned, some requirements will be more important to your business than others.

 Also, beware of ‘false importance’ – weight stakeholder input impartially against your strategic business priorities and plans.
 Just because everybody wants a feature does not mean it’s business-critical; likewise, a stakeholder’s seniority should not necessarily give their HRMS wish list of features more weight.
-Use some simple HRMS evaluation criteria or ranking system, such as ‘must-have/nice-to-have’ or ‘critical/high/medium/low’ to classify and order your requirements list.
+Use some simple HRMS evaluation criteria or an easy-to-follow ranking system, such as ‘must-have/nice-to-have’ or ‘critical/high/medium/low’ to classify and order your requirements list.

 While you can – and should – use your own internal documents, the following is a useful basic HRMS RFP template to start from.
 Customize it to suit your organization's needs for maximum effect.